Morpho-lang/inline/docs/inline_api.md

 Inline is a small, grapheme-aware line editor designed for embedding in other applications.
 It provides a modern text model and features such as syntax highlighting, history, autocomplete, copy/paste, and multiline editing, while remaining lightweight and portable.

-This document describes the complete inline API; the 13 API functions are also documented in inline.h.
+This document describes the complete inline API; the 11 core API functions and some additional helpers are also documented in inline.h.
 An example application that reads lines of C source code with all features is provided to illustrate how to implement callbacks required by the API.

 In this document, “grapheme” refers to a Unicode extended grapheme cluster as defined by Unicode Standard Annex #29.